vr00n/data-take-home/README.md

 # Data Take Home Exercises

 Thank you for taking the time to attempt these exercises.
 We're sincerely thankful for your time in attempting these.
-We estimate depending on your skill level these exercises to take between 30 minutes to 2 hours.
+We estimate depending on your skill level these exercises to take between 1 to 2.5 hours.
 If you find yourself taking more than 2 hours, you may be over-engineering the solution, consider taking an easier option.

 ## Instructions